chhorz/oas-generator/docs/documentation/extensibility.md

 :::

 ## AsciidoctorPostProcessor
-This post processor creates an AsciiDoctor file _(`.adoc`)_ from the OpenAPI domain model.
+This post processor creates an Asciidoctor file _(`.adoc`)_ from the OpenAPI domain model.
+The file is templated with a template engine.
+To change the output file a custom template could be used.

-After the creation the `asciidoctor-maven-plugin` needs to be added to render the generated file into the requested output format.
+After the creation the `asciidoctor-maven-plugin` needs to be added to render the generated file into the requested output format (e.g. `.html` or `.pdf`).

 ``` xml
 <dependency>